We were promised AGI.

 The Layerup Mafia.

 If you like to stare in the eyes of hardcore problems - technical or otherwise, we want to hear from you.
 Layerup is a place you will get to grow and learn in ways otherwise not possible at any other organization on the planet.
-We are starting by building AI Agents for banking and financial services.
-In the future, you can expect to build for many other critical industries.
+We are starting by building AI agents for the most critical and regulated industries.
+In the future, you can expect to build everything ranging from robotics to full-stack autonomous industries to challenge incumbent human-ran industries with fully AI-ran products.

 We are building Layerup to be a 100+ year company.
-We bring together a team of obsessive technologists, thinkers, and doers who like to build and move fast.
+We bring together a team of obsessive technologists, philosopher-builders, and hardcore engineers who like to build and move fast.

 Layerup is for the top 0.000001%.
+Our team exudes ultra high energy - energy is the #1 trait we look for in future recruits.
 If you are not prepared for a level of intensity greater than anything you've experienced before, then don't apply.
 Revolutionalizing industries isn't for the faint of heart.
 This is the kind of place that produces the people who will define the *entire* tech industry a decade from now — The next Larry Ellison.
 The next Elon Musk.
 The next Henry Ford.